-One of single moms’ most common frustrations — and by frustrations, I mean ENRAGEMENTS — is dads who don’t show up for scheduled visits, or cancel at the last minute.
+One of single moms’ most common frustrations — and by frustrations, I mean ENRAGEMENTS — is dads who don’t stick to visitation schedules.
+This might man they fail to show up for scheduled visits, cancel at the last minute — or show up unannounced, or ask for last-minute visits, messing up your life and plans.

-Dads, if this is you, this is why this is totally, absolutely unacceptable:
+Dads, if you don’t follow the visitation schedule, this is why this is totally, absolutely unacceptable:

 - Parenting is not optional.
 You have a responsibility to your kids, and blowing them off is irresponsible, unethical, and just generally crappy.

-- It breaks your children’s hearts.
+- It breaks your children’s hearts when you don’t show.
 They will remember.

 - Being lackadaisical about seeing your children sets a horrible example for your kids, and any other children in your life (e.g., your new girlfriend’s kids, or children you now have with another woman).